 - The receiving mail server responded with a permanent error response, such as: "550 5.1.1 User unknown In response to the RCPT TO command."
 This is most commonly encountered when attempting to deliver to an address that does not exist.
 The specific date and reason will always be listed with the address in your Suppression List page.

 - If you are sending messages using our marketing tools, or have engagement tracking enabled with the automatic tracking on and tracking unsubscribes, then a customer can click on the unsubscribe link appended to your message by SocketLabs, indicating they no longer wish to receive content from your organization.

-- The person receiving the message hits the SPAM button in a browser/client that supports Feedback Loops.
+- The person receiving the message hits the spam/junk button in a browser/client that supports feedback loops.
 These will appear in your list as "Complaint" and will also show in your complaints report, if it occurred in the last 90 days.

 Different color "Remove" buttons are to the left of each email address in your Suppression List.

 Red Remove - Bounces or failures of your message.

 If a user is on your suppression list due to hard failure/permanent error such as "550 5.1.1 User unknown In response to the RCPT TO command", the user can easily be removed by accessing your suppression list in the Control Panel and clicking the red "Remove" button next to the address in the list.

 If the user is on your suppression list because they have clicked the unsubscribe link in your messages, you cannot remove the address without their confirmation.
 Clicking the purple "Remove" button next to a unsubscribe address will bring up a form to fill out which generates a message to the address.
 This message includes a link they can click to opt back in to receiving messages.
 This form is designed to be used when a user directly requests to receive messages again.
 The form is not intended for sending unsolicited opt-in requests.
 Abuse of this process can result in account suspension or cancellation.